likicv/usysml-test-cases/test_cases.md

 ## Rules/constraints

 1. A `*.sysml` file defines the name space for the elements it contains.
 The top level name space bounded by the file is assigned to the element `Root`.
 2. Each curly braces segment defines a name space.
 3. Within a `*.sysml` file each FQEN must be uniqe.

 ## Comments

+None.

 ## Discussion

 This Test Case focuses on the requirement for uniqueness of each FQENs within a sysml file.
 The following example should generate an error:

 ```sysml
 package PackageVehicles {